NurMohammad56/NurMohammad56/README.md

 ## Backend Developer

 ## 🚀 About Me
-I am a passionate Backend (MERN) focused Software Engineer dedicated to building effective software solutions.
-With hands-on experience in web development, I specialize in designing robust APIs, optimizing database performance, and implementing secure authentication.
+I am a Backend Developer specializing in (MERN), with a strong focus on building scalable and efficient backend systems.
+With hands-on experience in developing optimized RESTful APIs, optimizing database performance, and implementing secure authentication & many more feature for a better performance.

 ---